jorkey/service-lifecycle-platform/readme.md

 such as access keys.
 This is often needed for client versions.
 Such files are not stored in source repositories, but are uploaded to the distribution server directly.

-# Services vm-update
+# Own Services

-VM-update itself consists of services.
-Thus, vm-update creates versions of itself and updates itself.
+Update-services itself consists of services.
+Thus, update-services creates versions of itself and updates itself.

-Services vm-update:
+Own services:
 - scripts - Startup and initializing scripts (Shell, YAML)
 - distribution - Distribution server
   - Backend